RISE: Robust Imitation through Stochastic Encoding: Preliminaries

-It is a subdomain of Imitation Learning, where each demonstration is augmented with one or more goal-states that are indicative of the task that the demonstration was provided for.
-The goal-state contains information that a learning method can leverage to disambiguate demonstrations.
-Consequently, a goal-conditioned policy, i.e., a policy that includes the goal-state in its condition set, can use a given goal-state to adapt its behavior accordingly.
-Similarly, goal-states have also extended the domain of reinforcement learning through Goal Conditioned Reinforcement Learning (GCRL), where the agent is not provided expert demonstrations but reward signals instead.
+It is a subdomain of Imitation Learning, where each demonstration data-point is augmented with one or more parameters (e.g., goal state \cite{ding2020gcil}), hence, seeking to obtain the indicator reward for the task that the demonstration was provided for.
+The conditioning parameter contains information that a learning method can leverage to disambiguate demonstrations.
+Parameters such as goal-states have also extended the domain of reinforcement learning through Goal Conditioned Reinforcement Learning (GCRL) \cite{schaul2015uvfa}, where the agent is not provided expert demonstrations but reward signals instead.
 Typically these reward signals are difficult to define, especially for complex tasks and environments, providing demonstrations is often a more natural option in such situations.
 Additionally, the policy rollouts required by GCRL are often expensive in real-world settings.
-Recent work investigated Goal Conditioned Offline Reinforcement Learning, which does not require these expensive rollouts during training.